luontola/gospec/README.md

 ### Install and Update

 Checkout GoSpec's source code from its Git repository and install it.
 The `release` branch is checked out by default.
-The `make install` copy will copy the compiled GoSpec library into your `$GOROOT/pkg` directory, so that it can be used from other projects.
+The `make install` command will copy the compiled GoSpec library into your `$GOROOT/pkg` directory, so that it can be used from other projects.

     git clone git://github.com/orfjackal/gospec.git
     cd gospec/src